johnamdickson/portfolio-project-1/README.md

 - Stack Overflow, W3 Docs, MDN Web Docs and other online resources were a massive help for HTML or CSS code that enabled some of the functionality I was looking for.
 - Slack was an enormous help in resolving common issues that others had faced before me.
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Much inspiration was drawn form the Love Running walkthrough project.
 - I would finally like to thank my wife Sinéad whose crocheting talents inspired me to build this website for my first project portfolio.

 For a full list of references please review this [pdf.](/assets/README-files/reference-list.pdf)